angrykim/agusmakmun.github.io/_posts/2018-06-08-Fictional_case_scenario_of_financial_abuse_1.md

 >
 > _2. Charge $5, regardless of the payment amount, when using the first payment service among new users (only the condition 1 is satisfied)._

-You should be able to determine that you only need to check the patterns of users registered during the event period.
+You should be able to determine that you only need to check the patterns of users registered during the marketing event period.

 From my point of view, There are __two approaches__ to find abuser groups.

 ### 1. Draw network graph.

-Drawing a network graph for `Money transfer event` will teach you if there is any suspicous `Network node` that can integrate small amount money from the number of account to the one that can withdraw it.
+Drawing a network graph for `Money transfer event` will teach you if there is any suspicous `Network node` that can collect small amount money from the number of accounts to the one that can withdraw it.

 Let's see the graph that i made up for you to better understand.